 As well as Catenary Wires, the various band members have a variety of other musical activities.

 Rob, Amelia and Ian play in Swansea Sound with Hue Williams (ex-Pooh Sticks).
 Their debut single 'Corporate Indie Band' was released in October 2020.
 Their second single 'I Sold My Soul On eBay' was released in January 2021, with a single 7" sold via eBay auction.
-Their third single 'Indies of the World' is released March 2021 on 'Labels of the World' Skep Wax, HHTBM, Formosa Punk, Lavender Sweep, and Shiny Happy Records.
+Their third single 'Indies of the World' was released in March 2021 on 'Labels of the World': Skep Wax, HHTBM, Formosa Punk, Lavender Sweep, and Shiny Happy Records.